 P.S. – We don’t cover gear in this guide, since we’re sticking to Magic Kingdom-specific tips, but we do have a recommended gear guide for things to bring to Disney.

 We recommend you try to book your favorite ride first, then schedule your second and third rides in succession after that.
-Do your best to book your first fastpass early in the morning and finish the third by mid day or early afternoon.
-That way you can get more fastpasses when you’ve completed your first three.
+Do your best to book your first pass early in the morning so you can take advantage of booking as many ride passes as possible throughout the day.

 #4.
 TAKE THE MONORAIL, NOT THE FERRY

-If you’re planning to take the bus or boat from your resort, or are Ubering in, you don’t have to worry about this one.
+If you’re planning to take the bus or boat from your resort, or you’re already staying at a resort on the monorail track, you don’t have to worry about this one.
 But if you’ve opted to drive your own car to Magic Kingdom, this tip will save you some time.

 In our experience, no matter the time of day or the length of the line, the monorail is always going to get you to Magic Kingdom from the Transportation & Ticket Center faster than the ferry.